Thursday, August 16, 2012

 1) He was a fan of old monster films, especially 50s sci-fi like Them and The Beast From 20,000 Fathoms.

 Coincidentally, the local station channel 18 (or Super 18) would often air Godzilla movies on Saturday afternoon (as opposed to infomercials).
-I would often to check the local listings to see if a Godzilla movie was playing and if there was I would drop anything I was doing, fire up the VCR, and watch with utter amazement at the latest Godzilla masterpiece that was unfolding in front of my eyes.
+I would often to check the local listings to see if a Godzilla movie was playing and if there was I would drop everything I was doing, fire up the VCR, and watch the latest Godzilla masterpiece.
 I recorded not one, but two Godzilla films on the very same VHS tape: Godzilla vs. The Monster Zero (aka: Invasion of the Astro Monster) and The Terror of MechaGodzilla.
 I watched these films over and over again that I finally wore out the VHS cassette.
 That’s how much I loved these films!

 The Lincoln Elementary School library actually had a book about Godzilla (as well as other famous screen monsters) that I would check out on a repeated basis.
 It may have been my favorite book at the age of six.
-There’s a photo in the book that stills stands out in my mind, it’s of Eiji Tsuburaya on the set, directing the actor (Haruo Nakajima) in the Godzilla costume.
+There is a photo in the book that stills stands out in my mind - special effects maestro, Eiji Tsuburaya, directing the actor (Haruo Nakajima) in the Godzilla costume.
 The book itself was more or less about this history of Godzilla (up until 1985) and was filled with black and white photos.

 The other complaint is how the later films became infected with camp humor, for instance in Invasion of the Astro Monster, Godzilla does a little jig after defeating Ghidorah on Planet X. Or most famously, he uses his radioactive breath as a rocket and takes off flying so he can catch the fleeing Hedorah in Godzilla vs. Hedorah.
 They claim these kinds of actions are out of character for Godzilla.
 This certainly applies to the Godzilla of the 50s.
 If there was a scene in the original Godzilla in which he stopped his rampaging and proceeded to do a jig, it would definitely lead to a lot of head scratching from the audience.